hackersalman/Bug-Hunting-Cheatsheet/JWT attacks.md

 1. In Burp, go to the JWT Editor Keys tab.
 2. Click New Symmetric Key.
-3. Check `Specify secret` and the secret key in the box.
+3. Check `Specify secret` and add the secret key in the box.
 4. Click Generate to generate a new key in JWK format.
 5. Click OK to save the key.
 6. In Burp Repeater `>>` JSON Web Token `>>` Sign `>>` Don't modify header `>>` Send request.